Ouranosinc/scen_workflow_afr/README.md

 ### v1.1.1

 The following feature was added:
-- conversion of heat maps and time series to .csv.
+- conversion of heat maps and time series to .csv;
+- heat maps of wind variables now use a blue-white-red color bar with white corresponding to zero.

 The following change was made:
 - relocated heat maps under directory stn/fig/scen/maps.